kramse/security-courses/presentations/devops/kubernetes-security/mac-noter.md

 Start out with a large group of all admins
 Split into a few groups, maybe some overlap
 Don't give all users all authorizations

+# Soft Multitenancy

+as described in HK chapter 7 p 177 easier than hard multitenancy

+Goal prevent some avoidable accidents and problems, breaking other groups services, but easier to maintain

 # A note about service accounts